Membership Geeks

 Keep a list of questions and inspiration for discussions

-As the founder of your membership you're expected to set the pace; and particularly in the early days this means you're going to have to be the one to start most of the discussions.
+As the membership founder, the pace should be set by you.
+And particularly in the early days, this means you're going to have to be the one to start most of the discussions.

 To that end, using a tool such as Evernote or Trello to build an “idea bank” for discussions will prove invaluable.